ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 ## Mobile UI Support

-One of the most popular aspects of the Bootstrap library is its great support for [responsive mobile features][bootstrap_resp].
-The responsive features are now integrated into the Sphinx Bootstrap Theme.
+One of the most popular aspects of the Bootstrap library is its great support for [responsive mobile design][bootstrap_resp].
+These responsive features are integrated into version 0.1.0 of the theme.

-The Bootstrap Theme now renders a collapsed, clickable navigation bar in smaller viewports (like a mobile phone and some table orientations).
-Viewing the theme demo site in a iPhone gives us a slightly more terse UI.
+The Bootstrap Theme now renders a collapsed, clickable navigation bar in smaller viewports (like a mobile phone and some tablet orientations).
+Viewing the theme demo site in an iPhone gives us a slightly more terse UI.

 [![Mobile Phone View][img_sbt_ios_th]][img_sbt_ios]
 [img_sbt_ios_th]: {{ img_dir }}/sbt_ios_th.png
 [img_sbt_ios]: {{ img_dir }}/sbt_ios.png

-Clicking on the dropdown button gives us a basic first-level navigation menu.
+Clicking on the right navigation bar button gives us a basic first-level dropdown menu.

 [![Mobile Phone Navbar][img_sbt_ios_nav_hl_th]][img_sbt_ios_hl_nav]
 [img_sbt_ios_nav_th]: {{ img_dir }}/sbt_ios_nav_th.png